Leproide/APC-Power-Outage-Notify/README.md

 Working on PowerChute Personal Edition 3.1.0

 # PowerChute Serial Shutdown
-Inside the "PowerChute Serial Shutdown" folder you can find a script version can work with the new "Serial Shutdown" version.
+The ‘PowerChute Serial Shutdown’ folder contains a script compatible with the new ‘Serial Shutdown’ version.

 <div align="center">